|

 Files

-Another source of "disappearing" hard disk space
+Another source of wasted hard disk space

 are the Temporary Internet Files.
 To speed up your Internet